Section 80C in Income Tax Act – List of Eligible & Factors

 Life Insurance Premiums

-Premiums paid for self, spouse or children
+Premiums paid for self, spouse, and children (policy must meet income-tax conditions).

 Public Provident Fund (PPF)

-Deposits up to ₹1.5 lakh per annum
+Deposits up to ₹1.5 lakh per financial year qualify.

 National Savings Certificate (NSC)